jrandj/java-11/README.md

         () -> new IllegalStateException())); // Can throw something else
 	```

-1. A stream in Java is a sequence of data.
+1. A **stream** in Java is a sequence of data.
 A stream pipeline consists of the operations that run on a stream to produce a result.
 A stream can be finite or infinite.

 1. A stream pipeline consists of:
 	* **Source:** Where the stream comes from.
 	* **Intermediate operations:** Transforms the stream into another one.
 There can be many intermediate operations.
 They do not run until the terminal operation runs.
-	* **Terminal operations: ** Produces a result.
+	* **Terminal operations:** Produces a result.
 A stream can only be used once, the stream is no longer valid after a terminal operation completes.

 1. The Stream<T> interface is defined in the java.util.stream package.

-1. To create a finite stream:
+1. Examples for creating a finite stream are shown below:
 	```java
 	Stream<String> empty = Stream.empty(); // 0
 	Stream<Integer> singleElement = Stream.of(1); // 1